-I had travelled to ‘amber listed’ Hungary to take part in the CPU’s, weeklong, international event, ‘Organizing Communities in a Time of Crisis’.
+I had travelled to ‘amber listed’ Hungary to take co-facilitate in the CPU’s, weeklong, international event, ‘Organizing Communities in a Time of Crisis’.
 The event organised by the CPU and the European Community Organizing Network (ECON) was coming together for its 11th year and for the first time since the Covid-19 pandemic.
 Attending the event in 2021 was a challenge for all the participants.
 I myself needing 4 PCR tests.
 One before I left, one in Hungary and two when I returned to the UK.
 Note: All were ‘negative’.

 Published 6th September 2021

 Organising Communities in a Time of Crisis

 In August 2021, I visited a small town 1hours drive (70km) south of Budapest in Hungary, called Kunbabony.
 Here in a tiny rural community is a small, former school building, where amazing things happen.
 The neatly presented building is home to the Citizen Participation University (CPU), known in Hungary as the Civil Kollégium Alapítvány.
 The first impression when I arrived on the Sunday evening, the day before the event, was the overwhelming 35-degree heat.

 The agenda for Organising Communities in a Time of Crisis

 The people attending the CPU were creative change makers, community organizers, movement leaders, activists, artists, community development workers, and adult educators from across Europe (Slovakia, Serbia, United Kingdom, Slovenia, Germany, Hungary, Czech Republic, Romania, Belgium, Poland, Italy, Portugal).
 There were also representatives originating from North and South America (Argentina, USA, Canada).

 The agenda for the week was split between whole group plenary sessions, learning labs and creative workshops.